-The Associated Professors of Southern Oregon University gives notice of its intent to proceed to arbitration concerning the grievance of:

-dated , which was not resolved satisfactorily at Step III of the grievance procedur

-The following statement of the issue to be presented for arbitration is proposed:

-Name:

-Author rized Representative, Associated Professors of Southern Oregon University

-Signature: ; Date:

-prize the Association of Professors of Southern Oregon University to proceed my grievance and to use copies of material(s) in my personnel file, which a is grievance
+The Associated Professors of Southern Oregon University gives notice of its intent to proceed to arbitration concerning the grievance of: dated, which was not resolved satisfactorily at Step III of the grievance procedure.
+The following statement of the issue to be presented for arbitration is proposed: Name: Name:Authorized Representative, Associated Professors of Southern Oregon University Signature:; Date: I hereby authorize the Association of Professors of Southern Oregon University to proceed to arbitration of my grievance and to use copies of material(s) in my personnel file, which are pertinent to this grievance Grievant's name: Grievant's signature: Date: NOTE Copies of this form must be filed with the SOU President and the SOU General Counsel.

-Grievant's na ime:

-Grievant's sig nature:

-Date:

-NOTE Copies of this form must be filed with the SOU President and the SOU General Counsel.